Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    `ssm` is the database name.
 User needs to create it manually through MySQL client.

-* **Configure TiDB (optional)**

-    TiDB is integrated with SSM.
-It can replace MySQL to store metadata.
+   Option 2.
+Use SSM-TiDB

+    Since TiDB has been integrated with SSM, you do not need to install TiDB beforehand.
     TiDB can be enabled in smart-site.xml.

    ```xml
     <property>